RakshithNM/linkedlistgo/README.md

 13. How do you check if a given linked list contains a cycle?                 - checkIfCyclicLinkedlist.go         - [x]
 14. How do you find the starting node of the cycle?                           - startingNodeOfaCycleLinkedlist.go
 15. How do you find the third node from the end in a singly linked list?      - thirdNodeFromEndLinkedlist.go
-16. How do you sort a linked list?                                            - sortLinkedlist.go
+16. How do you bubble sort a linked list?                                     - bubblesortLinkedList.go

 # To do
 3. How do you find the sum of two linked lists using Stack?